Operation Crossroads: Preparation

 A series of three tests was recommended to study the effects of nuclear weapons on ships, equipment, and materiel.
 The test site had to be in territory controlled by the United States.
 The inhabitants would have to be evacuated, so it was best if it was uninhabited, or nearly so, and at least 300 mi from the nearest city.
-So that a B-29 could drop a bomb, there had to be an airbase within 1000 mi.
+So that a B-29 Superfortress could drop a bomb, there had to be an airbase within 1000 mi.
 To contain the target ships, it needed to have a protected anchorage at least 6 mi wide.
-Ideally, it would have predictable weather patterns, and be free of severe cold and violent storms.
+Ideally, it would have predictable weather patterns and be free of severe cold and violent storms.
 Predictable winds would avoid having radioactive material blown back on the task force personnel, and predictable ocean currents would allow material to be kept away from shipping lanes, fishing areas, and inhabited shores.
 Timing was critical because Navy manpower required to move the ships was being released from active duty as part of the post-World War II demobilization, and civilian scientists knowledgeable about atomic weapons were leaving federal employment for college teaching positions.

 On January 24, Blandy named the Bikini Lagoon as the site for the two 1946 detonations, Able and Baker.
 The deep underwater test, Charlie, scheduled for early 1947, would take place in the ocean west of Bikini.
 Of the possible places given serious consideration, including Ecuador's Galápagos Islands, Bikini offered the most remote location with a large protected anchorage, suitable but not ideal weather, and a small, easily moved population.
 It had come under exclusive United States control on January 15, when Truman declared the United States to be the sole trustee of all the Pacific islands captured from Japan during the war.
 The Navy had been studying test sites since October 1945 and was ready to announce its choice of Bikini soon after Truman's declaration.
 On February 6, the survey ship Sumner began blasting channels through the Bikini reef into the lagoon.
 The local residents were not told why.